akoidan/pychat/README.md

 ### Common
  - Follow the instructions in [Boostrap files](#bootstrap-files).
  - For production I would recommend to clone repository to `/srv/http/djangochat`.
 If you cloned project into different directory than `/srv/http` you need to replace all absolute paths for your one in config files `pattern="/srv/http"; grep -rl "$pattern" ./rootfs |xargs sed -i "s#$pattern#$PWD#g"`
  - Replace all occurrences of domain name `exist_domain="pychat\.org"; your_domain="YOUR\.DOMAIN\.COM"; grep -rl "$exist_domain" ./ |xargs sed -i "s#$exist_domain#$your_domain#g"`. (note regex escape for dot char).
-Also check `rootfs/etc/nginx/nginx.conf` you may want to merge `location /photo` and `location /static` into main `server` conf. (you need all of this because I used subdomain for static urls)
+So for example you have domain. https://google.come.
+THe command will look:  `exist_domain="pychat\.org"; your_domain="google\.com"; grep -rl "$exist_domain" ./ |xargs sed -i "s#$exist_domain#$your_domain#g"` Also check `rootfs/etc/nginx/nginx.conf` you may want to merge `location /photo` and `location /static` into main `server` conf.
+You need all of this because I used subdomain for static urls/
+ - HTTPS is required for webrtc calls so you need to enable ssl:
+   - Obtain ceritifcate.
+       - Register online.
+There're a lot of free and paid services.
+Like comodo or startssl(only 1 year free).
+Here's instructions for startssl.
+         - Follow the instructions in https://www.startssl.com.
+         - Start postfix service (it's required to verify that you have access to domain)
+         - Send validation email to domain `webmaster@pychat.org`
+         - Apply verification code from `/root/Maildir/new/<<time>>` (you may also need to  disable ssl in /etc/postfix/main.cf since it's enabled by default).
+         - You can generate server.key and get certificate from  https://www.startssl.com/Certificates/ApplySSLCert .
+       - Generate custom certificate.
+         - execute `./download_content.sh generate_certificate`
+         - Or generate by yourself
+   - Now you got certificate and you want to put files according to [nginx.conf](rootfs/etc/nginx/nginx.conf).
+Copy server key into `./rootfs/etc/nginx/ssl/server.key` and certificate into `./rootfs/etc/nginx/ssl/certificate.crt`.
+   - Don't forget to change owner of files to http user `chown -R http:http /etc/nginx/ssl/`
  - Copy config files to rootfs `cp rootfs / -r `.
 Change owner of project to `http` user: `chown -R http:http`.
 And reload systemd config `systemctl daemon-reload`.
  - Generate postfix postman: `postmap /etc/postfix/virtual; postman /etc/aliases`
- - Place your certificate in `/etc/nginx/ssl`, you can get free one with startssl.
-For it start postfix service, send validation email to domain `webmaster@pychat.org` and apply verification code from `/root/Maildir/new/<<time>>` (you may also need to  disable ssl in /etc/postfix/main.cf since it's enabled by default).
-You can generate server.key and get certificate from  https://www.startssl.com/Certificates/ApplySSLCert .
-Put them into  `/etc/nginx/ssl/server.key` and `/etc/nginx/ssl/1_${YOUR.DOMAIN.COM}_bundle.crt` (`YOUR.DOMAIN.COM` = `pychat.org` by default, but replaced above) (those settings are listed in `nginx.conf` and `settings.py`). (you can also create your own certificate or copy them from `/usr/lib/python*/site-packages/sslserver/certs/`).
-Don't forget to change owner of files to http user `chown -R http:http /etc/nginx/ssl/`
  - Add django admin static files: `python manage.py collectstatic`
  - Execute start services and if you need enablign autostart commands described for [Archlinux](#archliunux-prod) or [CentOS](#centos-prod)
  - Open in browser [http**s**://your.domain.com](https://127.0.0.1).
 Note that by default nginx accepts request by domain.name rather than ip.